by ProcureDeskLast Updated : Oct-07-2020

 Step 3: Automate Your Purchase Order and Invoice Matching

-The biggest time-waster for many finance teams is that when the invoice shows up, they have no way to know whether the purchase is authorized or not.
+The biggest time-waster for many finance teams is that when the invoice shows up, they have no way of knowing whether the purchase is authorized or not.

 So they implement a purchase approval process so that purchases can be authorized before the order is placed with the vendor.